 A Stinky Surprise

-I remember my brother mentioning durian recently in random conversation.
-So I thought it would be nice to leave one on his doorstep in the middle of the night, with a message to his phone letting him know it had to be eaten it asap.
+I remember my brother mentioning durian recently in a random conversation.
+So I thought it would be nice to leave one on his doorstep in the middle of the night once back to Bangor, with a message to his phone letting him know it had to be eaten it asap.
 As the durian had been on the road 5 days now.
 Anyway, the scissors I asked for from my nephew were to cut through the plastic bags.
 And when I did, the stink was so bad it had me dry heaving over the car bonnet, and the smell was like durian x 10.
 But the entire case also stank by now, and then my family home as well when I opened it in the front room.
 So all my clothes were straight into the wash, and anything else from the case was dumped into the garage.
 “Here’s your present dad.
 A durian stenched Buriram United shirt”.